Value of Old Silver Forks: Marks, Maker, Value

-Old silver fork value depends on sterling content, hallmarks, maker, pattern, weight, set count, fork type, condition, and whether the forks are plated, hollow handled, or mixed.
+Old silver fork value depends on metal, maker, hallmarks, weight, fork type, set count, pattern, condition, and sterling versus plate.

 Found old silver and want to know if it matters?